This class is: Sponsored (What does this mean?)

 LOCATION Westside PAT: WSCJTC Campus, Burien at 1:00pm CJTC Map.pdf

-Attire: Gym shorts (no more than 3 inches above knee) or gym pants that are dark blue (navy), white crew neck t-shirt with 2.5” block letters with the student’s last name on the front chest and between the back shoulder blades.
+Attire: Navy blue gym shorts (no more than 3 inches above knee) and/or grey sweatpants, white crew neck t-shirt and/or grey sweatshirt with 2.5” block letters with the student’s last name on the front chest and between the back shoulder blades.
 Per Commission standards, participants in other attire will not be able to partake in the PAT.

-Pre-course work is due Day 1 of the COA
+Pre-coursework is due on Day 1 of class: